County Fermanagh: Geography

-Fermanagh is by far the least populous of Northern Ireland's six counties, with just over one-third the population of Armagh, the next least populous county.
+Fermanagh is by far the least populous of Northern Ireland's six counties, with just over one-third the population of Tyrone, the next least populous county.

 It is approximately 120 km from Belfast and 160 km from Dublin.
 The county town, Enniskillen, is the largest settlement in Fermanagh, situated in the middle of the county.

 The county enjoys a temperate oceanic climate (Cfb) with cool winters, mild humid summers, and a lack of temperature extremes, according to the Köppen climate classification.

 The National Trust for Places of Historic Interest or Natural Beauty manages three sites of historic and natural beauty in the county: Crom Estate, Florence Court, and Castle Coole.

 Geology

 The oldest sediments in the county are found north of Lough Erne.
 These so-called red beds were formed approximately 550 million years ago.
 Extensive sandstone can be found in the eastern part of the county, laid down during the Devonian, 400 million years ago.
 Much of the rest of the county's sediments are shale and limestone dating from the Carboniferous, 354 to 298 million years ago.
 These softer sediments have produced extensive cave systems such as the Shannon Cave, the Marble Arch Caves and the Caves of the Tullybrack and Belmore hills.
 The carboniferous shale exists in several counties of northwest Ireland, an area known colloquially as the Lough Allen basin.
 The basin is estimated to contain 9.4 trillion cubic metres of natural gas, equivalent to 1.5 billion barrels of oil.

 The county is situated over a sequence of prominent faults, primarily the Killadeas – Seskinore Fault, the Tempo – Sixmilecross Fault, the Belcoo Fault and the Clogher Valley Fault which cross-cuts Lough Erne.